 This qualification is going ahead from w/c 15th June, it will be delivered via Live, Interactive Group Webinars, to replicate as closely as we can our nesma classroom teaching style.

-The aim of the CIPR Specialist Diploma (Crisis Communication) is to enable the candidate to develop specialist knowledge and expertise in the contexts, concepts and practical tools of crisis response public relations.
-It is designed for both generalist public relations practitioners wishing to enhance their understanding of best practice preparation for crisis communication or for those looking to specialise in crisis communication as a career.
+The aim of the CIPR Specialist Diploma (Crisis Communications) is to enable the candidate to develop specialist knowledge and expertise in the contexts, concepts and practical tools of crisis response public relations.
+It is designed for both generalist public relations practitioners wishing to enhance their understanding of best practice preparation for crisis communications or for those looking to specialise in crisis communications as a career.

 This course is aimed at experienced public relations practitioners who want to develop their expertise in the area of response and crisis management.

-The CIPR Specialist Diploma (Crisis Communication) introduces the theories and knowledge required to analyse the causes, and weigh the likelihood, of unexpected circumstances that demand urgent responses or that might lead to the need for crisis communication.
+The CIPR Specialist Diploma (Crisis Communications) introduces the theories and knowledge required to analyse the causes, and weigh the likelihood, of unexpected circumstances that demand urgent responses or that might lead to the need for crisis communications.

 It considers the skills and knowledge needed for auditing, planning and managing public relations when the pressure mounts for an urgent response or during a crisis.
 An analytical perspective is applied to encourage candidates to take a reflective approach in examining their own experience alongside case studies of organisations and scenarios.

-The Crisis (Response) Communication Diploma covers topics including:
+The Crisis (Response) Communications Diploma covers topics including:

-- analysing the causes and assessing the likelihood of circumstances requiring crisis communication
+- analysing the causes and assessing the likelihood of circumstances requiring crisis communications

 - contributing to the organisation’s risk assessment, crisis preparations